paypal/skipto/index.md

 Beginning with Joomla 4.0.0 **skipto** is provided as part of the core installation.

-To sweeten your day even more, the GreaseMonkey script and Safari bookmarklet are also available.
-See the "downloads" section below for related links.
-By the way, this page is a great chance to see the "SkipTo menu" in action!
-Did you find the menu at the top?

 ## What about plain JavaScript

 All you need are either SkipTo.js or SkipTo.min.js from the "compiled/js" directory.
 Please note that SkipTo.min.js is a minified (a lighter version) of the script.